Research

 We undertake interdisciplinary and community-engaged research, with a focus on decolonizing processes and removing unnecessary silos that inhibit collaboration and learning.

-Dr. Terre Satterfield, Dr. Robin Gregory, Phillip Halteman, and in collaboration with community members and leaders, we have worked in the development of innovative methods to support claims for compensation to Indigenous Nations.
-These methods include the identification and valuation of loss from both tangible impacts - which are easily identified and enumerated - and intangible impacts - which are often harder to measure, such as losses to culture or governance practices.
+With colleagues from the Eskina Collaboration (please hyperlink the "Eskina Collaboration"), as well as Drs.
+Terre Satterfield, Robin Gregory, and Philip Halteman, we have worked in the development of innovative compensation and valuation methods to support claims for compensation to Indigenous Nations.
+These methods include the identification and assessment of both tangible and intangible impacts.

 Open access